-New Hampshire’s hunting season for pheasant gets underway on October 1 and continues through December 31.
-There will be 73 stocking sites in 49 towns.
-This fall, 12,260 adult ring-necked pheasants will be released in all ten New Hampshire counties.
-Pheasant hunters have a daily bag limit of 2, and a season limit of 10 birds.
+Concord, NH – New Hampshire’s hunting season for pheasant gets underway on October 1 and continues through December 31.
+This fall, 11,495 adult ring-necked pheasants will be stocked in all 10 counties with an average of 140 pheasants per site.

-“Please keep safety foremost in mind: wear hunter orange, control your firearm muzzle and know where your hunting partners are at all times.
-Shoot only within your zone of fire, and keep your hunting dog under control,” said Fish and Game Pheasant Project Leader Karen Bordeau.
-“Do take the time to thank private and federal landowners when you use their lands.
+“Please keep safety foremost in mind,” said Karen Bordeau, Fish and Game’s Small Game and Pheasant Project Leader.
+“Take the time to thank landowners.
 Your hunting ethics on their lands and your thoughtfulness will help keep these lands open.”

-Pheasant hunters must purchase a $26 pheasant license, in addition to the regular New Hampshire hunting license or non-resident N.H. small game license.
+Pheasant hunters must purchase a $31 pheasant license, in addition to the regular New Hampshire hunting license or non-resident New Hampshire small game license.
 Licenses can be purchased at http://www.huntnh.com or from any Fish and Game license agent.
 Pheasants are purchased exclusively with revenues from the sale of pheasant licenses.

 All pheasant hunters are urged to follow these basic safety guidelines: